 What I enjoyed so much was the complete makeover of the young lady we know as Abigail, to the self-sufficient woman that emerged as Abby.
 Her world was turned upside down.
 We get to watch the sometimes comical change-up as she learned to pluck chickens, make cherry pies, wash dishes and wait tables for the first time in her pampered life.

 Another valuable part of Abby’s life was her integrity and strong will.
 That included her spiritual life.
 She knew what she believed and why she believed that way, yet she never viewed herself as better than anyone else.
 She made friends with those who were like minded and they encouraged each other in their faith.
 She was always willing to consider a different viewpoint and learn new things, especially learning about God’s character.
 That part of one of my favorite sections of the book and the best part of the character development that is done so well.
 If you like historical fiction from a woman’s point of view, then you are sure to enjoy this book.

-Disclosure of Material Connection: I received a complimentary review copy of this book from Bethany House (a division of Baker Publishing).
+Disclosure of Material Connection: I received a complimentary review copy of this book from the Barbour Publishing as a member of the Review Crew.
 I was not required to write a review, positive or otherwise.
 The opinions I have expressed are my own.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”